dailydotdev/twitter-spaces/README.md

 <br>

 To not miss them, just follow us on [Twitter](https://twitter.com/dailydotdev).
-All completely free.
+It's all completely free.

 <br>